viamrobotics/docs/docs/program/apis/data-client.md

 linkTitle: "Data Client"
 weight: 10
 type: "docs"
-description: "Use the data client API to upload data directly to the Viam app."
+description: "Use the data client API to upload and retrieve data directly to the Viam app."
 tags:
   [
     "cloud",